 Recent News

-Check the OFFF page (use the link to the left labeled "OFFF ILR Show") for the latest information and registration details.
-I hope to see you in Canby September 25th and 26th!
+to the left labeled "OFFF ILR Show") for the latest information and registration details for the 2016 Show.
+I look forward to seeing

 WOW! - Congratulations to Ken and Celia